qiita-spots/qiita/qiita_pet/support_files/doc/source/references.rst

 Janson, S., and Vegelius, J. (1981).
 “Measures of ecological association”.
 Oecologia.
 (49): 371–376.
 Kempton, R.A. and Taylor, L.R.
 (1976).
 “Models and statistics for species diversity”.
 Nature (262): 818-820.
 Kopylova, E., Noe, L., Touzet, H. (2012).
 “SortMeRNA: fast and accurate filtering of ribosomal RNAs in metatranscriptomic data”.
 Bioinformatics.
 28 (24) 3211-7.
+Kruskal, W.H. and Wallis, W.A.
+(1952).
+"Use of ranks in one-criterion variance analysis".
+Journal of the American Statistical Association.
+47 (260): 583–621.
 Kulcynski, S. (1927).
 “Die Pflanzenassoziationen der Pieninen.
 Bulletin International de l’Academie Polonaise des Sciences et des Lettres”.
 Classe des Sciences Mathematiques et Naturelles.
 57-203.
 Lance, Godfrey L.N. and Williams, W.T.
 (1967).
 "A general theory of classificatory sorting strategies II.
 Clustering systems."
 The computer journal 10 (3):271-277.
 Legendre, P. and Caceres, M. (2013).
 “Beta diversity as the variance of community data: dissimilarity coefficients and partitioning.”
 Ecology Letters.
 16(8): 951-963.